Skip to main content

 If the approach controller's sector becomes too congested, causing subsequent aircraft to wait, the controller has the option to use holding patterns.

-Major airports like Frankfurt or Munich often have multiple approach positions as well as dedicated controllers for departure and a director who exclusively manages the aircraft on the final approach (see below).
+Major airports like Frankfurt or Munich often have multiple approach positions as well as dedicated controllers for departure and a feeder who exclusively manages the aircraft on the final approach (see below).
 At smaller airports (e.g., Frankfurt/Hahn, Dortmund), the approach controller's tasks are usually taken over by the respective center controllers in the lower airspace.

 eddf_arrival.pngArrival Sector Frankfurt